Dhole/dhole.github.io/content/post/gameboy_custom_logo.md

 I have drawn the following logo to be used at boot:

 {{% img src="/media/gameboy_stm32f4/dhole_logo.png" caption="Custom logo featuring my nickname and a cute Dhole" %}}

+In the following videos the GameBoy booting with the custom logo can be seen:

 {{% youtube aVxJXK9QvPk %}}